 I have used Greyhound buses on my backpacking adventure in 2004 and loved it.
 I still use their service now and then to cover destinations that are difficult to reach by car or too expensive to fly.

-- V/line runs in Victoria to major towns in south-east coast to Bairnsdale, Merimbula.
+- V/ Line runs in Victoria to main towns in south-east coast to Bairnsdale, Merimbula.